Revolution or Reification?: A Critique of FRSO's Political Program

 This post was born of an exchange of letters between John Holloway and Michael Hardt that focused on the issue of “anti-capitalist social movements” and their “organisation” and “institutionalisation”.
 The letters date from 2011, but their subject remains contemporary, as does the much older “exchange” between anarchism and Marxism by which we introduce the letters.

-Subscribe to RSS - Marxism
+Subscribe to Marxism